texfaq/texfaq.github.io/FAQ-papergeom.md

-The default paper size for DVI drivers may be changed by a distribution management command (`texconfig` for TeX&nbsp;Live, the `Options` application for MiKTeX), but this still doesn't provide for people using the ''wrong'' sort of paper for some reason.
+The default paper size for DVI drivers may be changed by a distribution management command (`texconfig` for TeX&nbsp;Live, the `Options` application for MiKTeX), but this still doesn't provide for people using the "wrong" sort of paper for some reason.

 A different issue arises for users of pdfTeX&nbsp;&mdash; the